nifazzz10/Daily-Fuel-Price-Frontend/README.md

 ## Intro To The Project

-This is an site where API is not fetched on any Site ,this site is web scrapped using flask and frontend part is
+This is an site where API is not fetched on any Site ,this site is web scrapped using flask and frontend part is done using React JS

 ## Reference
   As we said this site is not fetched by any pre-build api's